 The extent to which a Roth conversion will benefit an individual is unique to their situation.
 Often, a Roth will provide greater benefits to those who have significant assets in retirement.
 For example, those who rely on regular withdrawals for support do not gain from the ability to avoid required minimum distributions.

-Benefits of converting to a Roth IRA
+4 main benefits of converting to a Roth IRA:

-- No mandatory withdrawals in retirement.
 Unlike IRAs, a Roth IRA doesn’t have required minimum distributions (RMDs) during the original account owner’s lifetime.

-- Tax-efficient legacy gifts.
 A Roth IRA is an advantageous way to leave assets to beneficiaries, as the account will pass onto an heir income tax-free, assuming a five-year holding period has been met by the decedent.
 Note: Roth IRAs may still be subject to estate tax.
 Under the Secure Act, beneficiaries who inherit a retirement account from a non-spouse can no longer ‘stretch’ the distributions over their lifetime.
 Instead, they have to take the funds in 10 years.

-- Tax planning for tax savings during retirement.
 For investors facing higher income tax brackets in retirement due to the impact of RMDs on tax-deferred assets, a Roth can provide needed tax diversification and flexibility.

 Before converting a traditional IRA to a Roth, consider if the benefits will make up for the loss of tax-deferred growth.
 Financial modeling can be a great tool to help evaluate the impact, so contact a fee-only financial advisor and fiduciary to discuss the possible benefits and considerations before making the change.